Hardware1906/THPTQG-2022-RegistrationGuide/english.md

 Frequently Asked Questions (FAQ):

-Q: If i learnt 1st semester at school A, and 2nd semester at school B, then waht should i do?
+Q: If i learnt 1st semester at school A, and 2nd semester at school B, then what should i do?

 A: All of 3 years at B. Write school B in (6).